genesiscommunitysuccess/docs/docs/04_web/12_forms/01_foundation-forms.md

 This should generate a working form based on the `JSON schema` for that endpoint.

 :::tip
-DevTools console will output an auto-generated `UI schema`, which you can use to configure the form
+DevTools console will output an auto-generated `UI schema`, which you can use to configure the form.
 :::

 ### 3. Configure form using UI schema

-The **foundation-forms** component enables you to customize the generated form using a UI schema.
+The **foundation-forms** component enables you to customise the generated form using a UI schema.
 Note that it does not change how the message is requested or received from the server.
 It only changes how it is displayed

 ```ts
 const sampleUISchema = {